Tony607/TypeApp/README.md

 With the  **Auto Switch** function on
 You type something into the bottom text box and click the send button.
 -  It visually locates the VNC windows coordinate by the image feature provided
--  It clicks the left mouse button switching to the VNC window
+-  It clicks left mouse button in the middle of image feature, this switches to the VNC window
 -  It types in the VNC window.
 - It changes the mouse cursor back to where it used to be
 ### Quick start
 #### Install dependencies
 pip3 install pyautogui wx
 #### Run the GUI
-Capture a screenshot of a distinguishable feature in the VNC window, an example is provided in the res/kiwi_vnc.png
+Capture a screenshot of a distinguishable feature **inside** the VNC window, an example is provided in the res/kiwi_vnc.png

 ![window feature](https://raw.githubusercontent.com/Tony607/TypeApp/master/res/kiwi_vnc.png)